metal-stack/metal-roles/control-plane/roles/nsq/README.md

 Deploys [nsq](https://nsq.io/) in a standalone configuration.

-The admin console can be reached via sidecar by using port-forwarding:
+The admin console can be reached by using port-forwarding:

 ```
 kubectl port-forward -n metal-control-plane svc/nsqadmin 4171
 ```

-Using the sidecar configuration was the only possibility to make this possible as we enforce certificate authentication via the TCP port but do not use encrypted communication for in-cluster traffic via the HTTP endpoints.
+Adding nsqadmin as a sidecar into the nsqd pod was the only reasonable way to make the admin console work properly in this setup.
+This is because we enforce certificate authentication via the TCP port but do not use encrypted communication for in-cluster traffic via the HTTP endpoints, which nsadmin does not really like.

 As our control plane also requires non-HTTP ports to be exposed to the outside world, we currently use [tcp and udp service exposal of Kubernetes nginx-ingress](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/).